Tennessee Sports Betting Review – The Launch of Online Only Sportsbooks

 These three highly successful U.S. sportsbook apps are set to go on November 1.
 One of a reported dozen applications from the Tennessee-based sportsbook startup Action 247 is on hold pending a denial of Action 247's request to have the $750,000 fee delayed.

 Notwithstanding the sportsbook apps pending approval, let's look at the four competitors who primed to take advantage of the November launch date.
 Three are officially set to open up when the gun sounds, with the fourth app highly probable as well.

 DraftKings Sportsbook App

 DraftKings' new account welcome bonus for Tennessee sports fans is a $1,050 package.
-This splits into a $1,000 deposit match bonus and a $50 free bet.
+This splits into a $1,000 deposit match bonus and a $50 bonus bet.
 You can get this offer with the exclusive DFC links presented below.

 This is an excellent personal tool for tracking your own betting trends and following favorite teams.
 DraftKings posts all the game-day odds for major sports.
 There are also regular odds posted for more obscure sporting events such as rugby.

 The DraftKings odds board also posts betting lines for sports like lacrosse, snooker and swimming.
 NASCAR fans will find an exciting list of race day odds for every NASCAR event.

 DraftKings has been a major competitor in nearly every state that has opened the door to online sports betting.
 One reason is the huge customer base DraftKings has built with their daily fantasy sports contests.